-In the two years since introducing the legislation that passed as the California Consumer Privacy Act (CCPA), which gives nearly 40 million people in this state the strongest data privacy rights in the country, I’ve realized the immense power consumers are up against when it comes to having true control over their own data.
+In the two years since introducing legislation that passed as the California Consumer Privacy Act (CCPA), which gives nearly 40 million people in this state the strongest data privacy rights in the country, we’ve realized the immense power consumers are up against when it comes to having true control over our own data.

 It is for this reason that we are proposing a November 2020 ballot measure to strengthen the law: the California Privacy Rights Act (CPRA).
 This initiative will give you the power to take back control over your personal information, expand consumer rights, create more transparency and establish an enforcement arm to protect these rights.